Viru Keemia Grupp: History

-In 1995, the Kohtla-Järve factory and factory in Kiviõli were merged into the single company named RAS Kiviter.
-In 1997, Kiviter was privatized and a year later it declared insolvency.
-Its factory in Kohtla-Järve was acquired by newly established Viru Keemia Grupp.

-In 2008, the company received a permit for developing the Boltysh oil shale deposit in Ukraine.

-VKG Oil opened three new Galoter-type oil plants called Petroter correspondingly in December 2009, in October 2014, and in November 2015.

-In January 2016, the company announced that due to low oil prices, it will close the old oil plants using Kiviter technology and lay off 500 workers.
+Estonia’s oil shale industry is a traditional Estonian industry, founded during the First Republic.
+Local oil shale industry provided heat and light to Estonian households starting from 1924, and supplied household gas to Leningrad and Tallinn as well as other Northern Estonian towns.
+The list of products made in Kohtla-Järve through decades is rich and varied – from shale oil to fine chemicals, epoxy resins to nitrogen fertilisers, hair dye components to bitumens.

 Operations

 VKG's two main areas of operations are shale oil extraction, and electricity and heat production and distribution.

 Shale oil production

 The subsidiary producing shale oil is VKG Oil.
 The company utilizes two different processes: Kiviter and Galoter.
 The company also tested but rejected the Alberta Taciuk Process.
 In total, VKG Oil processes 2 million tons of oil shale per year, producing 250,000 tons of shale oil.

 The company operates several Kiviter retorts, the largest of them having a processing capacity of 40 tonnes per hour of oil shale feedstock.
 As of 2016, these retorts were out of operation due to low oil prices.
 It also operates three Galoter-type retorts called Petroter.
 Engineering of the retort was done by Atomenergoproject of Saint Petersburg; engineering of the condensation and distillation plant was done by Rintekno of Finland.
 The first Petroter plant has a processing capacity of 1.1 million tonnes of oil shale per year, and it produces 100,000 tonnes of shale oil, 30 e6m3 of oil shale gas, and 150 GWh of steam per year.